Boston Bruins: Early years (1924–1942)

-The Bruins improved in their second season to a winning record, but the Bruins missed out on the third and final playoff berth by one point to the expansion Pittsburgh Pirates.
-In their third season, 1926–27, Ross took advantage of the collapse of the Western Hockey League to purchase several western stars, including the team's first great star, defenseman Eddie Shore.
-Boston qualified for the then-expanded playoffs by a comfortable margin.

-In their first-ever playoff run, the Bruins reached the Stanley Cup Final where they lost to the Ottawa Senators in the first Stanley Cup Finals to be between exclusively NHL teams.
-In 1929 the Bruins defeated the New York Rangers to win their first Stanley Cup.
-Standout players on the first championship team included Shore, Harry Oliver, Dit Clapper, Dutch Gainor and goaltender Tiny Thompson.
+The Bruins improved in their second season to a winning 17–15–4 record, which originally held the record for the biggest single-season improvement in NHL history.
+However, they missed out on the third and final playoff berth by one point to the expansion Pittsburgh Pirates.

+In their third season, Ross took advantage of the collapse of the Western Hockey League (WHL) to purchase several western stars, including the team's first great star, defenseman Eddie Shore.
+With the Bruins, he would go on to become one of the greatest players in NHL history.
+Boston qualified for the then-expanded playoffs.
+In their first-ever playoff run, the Bruins reached the Stanley Cup Final where they lost to the Ottawa Senators.
+The Stanley Cup-winning game for the Senators would see Bruins' Billy Coutu attack the referee, earning him a ban from the NHL for life, the only in league history.

 The 1928–29 season was the first played at Boston Garden.
+It also featured the NHL debut of goaltender Tiny Thompson, who assisted the Bruins in defeating the New York Rangers to win their first Stanley Cup.

-The season after that, 1929–30, the Bruins posted the best-ever regular season winning percentage in the NHL (.875, a record which still stands) and shattered numerous scoring records, but lost to the Montreal Canadiens in the Stanley Cup Finals.
+In 1929–30, the Bruins posted the best-ever regular season winning percentage in the NHL (.875, a record which still stands) because of a 38–5–1 record, but lost to the Montreal Canadiens in the Stanley Cup Final.
+In 1936, owner Charles Adams transferred ownership to his son Weston Adams.

-The 1930s Bruins teams included Shore, Thompson, Clapper, Babe Siebert and Cooney Weiland.
-The team led the league five times in the decade.
 In 1939, the team captured its second Stanley Cup.
-That year, Thompson was traded for rookie goaltender Frank Brimsek.
-Brimsek had an award-winning season, capturing the Vezina and Calder Trophies, becoming the first rookie named to the NHL first All-Star team, and earning the nickname "Mr. Zero."
-The team skating in front of Brimsek included Bill Cowley, Shore, Clapper and "Sudden Death" Mel Hill (who scored three overtime goals in one playoff series), together with the "Kraut Line" of center Milt Schmidt, right winger Bobby Bauer and left winger Woody Dumart.
+That year, Thompson was traded to make room for rookie goaltender Frank Brimsek.
+Brimsek had an award-winning season, capturing the Vezina and Calder Trophies, becoming the first rookie named to the NHL first All-Star team, and earning the nickname "Mr. Zero".
+The team skating in front of Brimsek included Bill Cowley, Shore, Dit Clapper and "Sudden Death" Mel Hill (who scored three overtime goals in one playoff series), together with the "Kraut line" of center Milt Schmidt, right winger Bobby Bauer and left winger Woody Dumart.

-In 1940 Shore was traded to the struggling New York Americans for his final NHL season.
-In 1941 the Bruins won their third Stanley Cup after losing only eight games and finishing first in the regular season.
-It was their last Stanley Cup for 29 years.
-World War II affected the Bruins more than most teams; Brimsek and the "Krauts" all enlisted after the 1940–41 Cup win, and lost the most productive years of their careers at war.
-Cowley, assisted by veteran player Clapper and Busher Jackson, was the team's remaining star.
+In the 1939–40 season, Shore was traded to the New York Americans for his final NHL season.
+In 1941, the Bruins won their third Stanley Cup after losing only eight games and finishing first in the regular season.
+World War II affected the Bruins more than most teams; Brimsek and the "Krauts" all enlisted in the Royal Canadian Air Force following the 1941 Cup win.